 It has been 30 years since the fall of the Empire.
-The Rebellion—led by Leia Organa (Carrie Fisher)—went on to form the New Republic, but although the Empire is gone, the galaxy is not entirely free from the dark side.
+The Rebellion—led by Leia Organa (Carrie Fisher)—went on to form the New Republic, but even with the Empire gone, the galaxy is not entirely free from the dark side.
 A new faction has risen from the ashes of the Empire, and this new faction is known as the First Order.
 The First Order, led by the mysterious Supreme Leader Snoke (Andy Serkis) is fighting to take control of the galaxy.
-In order to do that, they need to find and eliminate Luke Skywalker, taking the Jedi Master out of equation.
-However, Luke Skywalker is missing.
+In order to do that, they need to find and eliminate Luke Skywalker (Mark Hamill).
+However, Luke Skywalker has disappeared.

 The New Republic wants to find Luke to help stop the First Order from rising to power.
 The First Order wants to find Luke to solidify their control of the galaxy.
 The First Order has learned of a clue to Luke’s whereabouts.
-It is located on a planet called Jakku, but a pilot for the New Republic known as Poe Dameron (Oscar Isaac) has beaten the First Order to it.
-Kylo Ren (Adam Driver), a high ranking member of the First Order and an individual powerful in the dark side of the force, has been sent to capture Poe Dameron and obtain the the clue to Luke’s whereabouts.
+It is located on a planet called Jakku, but a pilot for the New Republic named Poe Dameron (Oscar Isaac) has beaten the First Order to it.
+Kylo Ren (Adam Driver), a high-ranking member of the First Order and powerful in the ways of the dark side of the force, has been sent to capture Poe Dameron and obtain the clue to Luke’s whereabouts.
 Meanwhile, a mysterious young scavenger named Rey (Daisy Ridley) crosses paths with an old ship known as the Millennium Falcon.

 The Pros & Cons

 The Millennium Falcon (-2pts)